mifi/lossless-cut/README.md

 # LosslessCut 🎥 [![Travis](https://img.shields.io/travis/mifi/lossless-cut.svg)]()

 Simple, cross platform video editor for lossless trimming / cutting of videos.
-Great for rough processing of large video files taken from a video camera, GoPro, drone, etc. Lets you quickly extract the good parts from your videos.
-It doesn't do any decoding / encoding and is therefore extremely fast and has no quality loss.
+Great for rough processing of large video files taken from a video camera, GoPro, drone, etc. Lets you quickly extract the good parts from your videos and discard GB of data without losing quality.
+It doesn't do any decoding / encoding and is therefore extremely fast.
 Also allows for taking JPEG snapshots of the video at the selected time.
 This app uses the awesome ffmpeg🙏 for doing the grunt work.
 Also supports lossless cutting in the most common audio formats.

 <b>ffmpeg is now included in the app! 🎉</b>

-For an indication of supported formats / codecs, see https://www.chromium.org/audio-video

 ![Demo](https://thumbs.gfycat.com/HighAcclaimedAnaconda-size_restricted.gif)